 ABOUT THE PROJECT

 Crowchild Trail is an important part of Calgary’s transportation network.
-Whether you use Crowchild daily, a few times a month, or you choose not to use it, your feedback will help us make better decisions for the future of this corridor.
+Whether you use Crowchild daily, a few times a month, or you choose not to use it, your feedback has helped us make better decisions for the future of this corridor.

 Past Engagement Activities